-But still we would recommend you watch it.
-If you're planning on a trip here (great idea!!), the Tombstone movie will give you a good overview of the OK Corral gunfight history.
-That will be a head start!
+If you're planning a trip here (great idea!!), the Tombstone movie gives you a good overview of the OK Corral gunfight history.
+That's a great head start!

 That shootout is a real reason why this town is on the World Wide Map!
 The story is close enough though - it's when you get down to details that the writer took liberties.